The information below was updated on 2/3/2021:

 Other Things to Consider

-- If you secure an internship (paid or unpaid, remote or in person) you are required to secure CPT authorization (PDF) because YOU are inside the U.S. in F-1 status — regardless of the location of the employer.
-CPT is not available during winter break.
+- If you wish to secure an internship (paid or unpaid, remote or in-person) and you are inside the U.S., you must seek CPT authorization — regardless of the location of the employer.

-- Students who live inside the U.S. may work remotely for the College, without additional authorization.
-You are limited to 20 hrs. per week while school is in session, and you may work full time over break or vacation periods (including winter break).
+- Students who live inside the U.S. may work remotely for the College without additional authorization.
+You are limited to 20 hrs. per week while school is in session, and you may work full time over break or vacation periods

-- If you are living outside of the State of Iowa, please visit the SHAW website to learn more about your access to medical assistance, counseling services, and to seek advice regarding your Grinnell Student Health Insurance.
+- If you are living outside of the State of Iowa, please visit the SHAW website to learn more about your access to medical assistance and counseling services, and to seek advice regarding your Grinnell Student Health Insurance.

-- If you are considering a personal leave please consult Academic Advising and the OISA, and review: F-1 Mid-Program Departure and Return (PDF).
+- If you are considering a personal leave, please consult Academic Advising and the OISA and review: F-1 Mid-Program Departure and Return.
 This will necessitate a departure of the U.S., or a Change of Status application.

-F-1 students who have continued to enroll online from outside of the U.S. this fall have been eligible to maintain an active SEVIS record, based on the COVID-19 accommodations that expire on Dec.
-31, 2020.
-We will share updates for Spring 2021 as soon as we know them.
+F-1 students who continued to enroll full-time, online, from outside of the U.S. can temporarily maintain an active SEVIS record, because the COVID-19 accommodations that have been extended through the Spring 2021 semester.

-Full-time enrollment is required, including at least 6 Grinnell College credits per block (Summer term is optional).
+Full-time enrollment is required, including at least 6 Grinnell College credits per block.

-*Exception: Reduced Course Load (PDF) authorization is available for a documented medical condition, or for seniors in your final term.
-RCL authorization must be pre-approved via the OISA.
+*Exception: Reduced Course Load authorization is available for a documented medical condition or for seniors in your final term.
+RCL authorization must be preapproved via the OISA.

 *The OISA added a notation in your SEVIS record confirming that you ‘departed the U.S. temporarily due to COVID-19 and will continue to enroll full time.’